rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ### CentOS or Rocky Linux Server Setup

-We are assuming that you are root here or that you can _sudo_ to become so.
+We assume you are root or that you can _sudo_ to become so.
 First, we need to install some packages:

 ```
 dnf install net-snmp net-snmp-utils